Ulster action to crank up in Enniskillen and Omagh

 "If I wasn't a Fermanagh footballer, I wouldn't rate Fermanagh's chances very highly this weekend but in saying that, we are coming off a really good league.

 "We have three or four players that I think would walk on to the Derry team.
 Ultan Kelm is unbelievable.
-Ultan was always a phenomenal athlete but in the last 12 months, he has become a really good footballer too."
+Ultan was always a phenomenal athlete but in the last 12 months, he has become a really good footballer too.

 "Johnny Cassidy is my opinion is one of the best defenders in Ulster.
 Paudie Hampsey has set the benchmark (in Ulster) over the last few years as a full-back but Johnny Cassidy is every bit as good as Paudie Hampsey without a doubt.